Advocate for Afghan Refugees

 Since entering this partnership in December 2015, the Basilica’s refugee committee has:

-- Welcomed two families to Minnesota.
-Mentor groups have developed relationships with each family, helping them learn about and assimilate to life in the U.S. Financial contributions from the Basilica community have helped support each family.
+- Welcomed families to Minnesota.
+Circle of Welcome Teams have developed relationships with each family, helping them learn about and assimilate to life in the U.S. Financial contributions from the Basilica community have helped support each family.
 Learn more about each family here.

 - Collected 126 backpacks full of school supplies to benefit refugee families in the area.